First Lord of the Admiralty: History

 The first such First Lord of the Admiralty was Richard Weston, 1st Earl of Portland, who was appointed in 1628.
 The First Lord was not always a permanent member of the board until the Admiralty Department was established as an official government department in 1709 with the First Lord as its head; it replaced the earlier Office of the Admiralty and Marine Affairs.
 During most of the 17th century and the early 18th century, it was not invariable for the Admiralty to be in commission, so there are gaps in the list of First Lords, and a small number of First Lords were for a time Lord High Admiral.

-After the Revolution, in 1690, a declaratory Act was passed, during the reign of William and Mary.
-Parliament passed the Admiralty Act, vesting in the Commissioners the powers formerly held by the Lord High Admiral of England. and at this point became a permanent Cabinet position.
+After the Glorious Revolution, during the reign of William and Mary, Parliament passed the Admiralty Act 1690 (2 Will. & Mar.
+Sess.
+2. c.
+2), vesting in the commissioners the powers formerly held by the Lord High Admiral of England. and at this point became a permanent Cabinet position.

 The Admiralty Commission was dissolved in 1701, but was reconstituted in 1709 on the death of Prince George of Denmark, who had been appointed Lord High Admiral.
 The office has been held in commission from that time onwards, however, except for a short period (1827–28) when the Duke of Clarence was Lord High Admiral.
 The Board of the Admiralty comprised a number of "Lords Commissioners" headed by a First Lord.

 From the early 1800s the post was always held by a civilian (previously flag officers of the Royal Navy also held the post).
 In 1832 First Lord Sir James Graham instituted reforms and amalgamated the Board of Admiralty and the Navy Board.
-By the provisions of the Admiralty Act of 1832, two Lords in committee could legalise any action of the Board.
+By the provisions of the Admiralty Act 1832 (2 & 3 Will.
+4. c.
+40), two lords in committee could legalise any action of the board.